mattclarke/advent_of_code_15/README.md

 * Loop through the rules and remove any Sue that fails.
 That leaves us with one Sue.
 ### Part 2
 * Use a customer comparator to take into account new rules - try to avoid stupid typos which result in the wrong result ;)

+## Day 17
+### Part 1
+* First attempt using recursion is very slow (~25 seconds).
+As there are multiple containers the same size, I create a tuple of the size and a unique number so they appear different when hashed, so I can use a set.
+### Part 2
+* Keeping the solutions from part 1 made this trivial.